LBC970/CoffeeBot/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Add tests for new functionality
+3. Test changes thoroughly in TEST_MODE
-4. Ensure all tests pass
+4. Update documentation as needed
 5. Submit a pull request

 ### Code Standards

 - Follow PEP 8 for Python code style
 - Add docstrings for all functions
-- Include unit tests for new features
+- Test changes thoroughly in TEST_MODE before deploying
 - Update documentation for user-facing changes

 ## 📄 License